yongsinp/EmergenCease/README.md

 Run `python -m src.cap_translator.translate -h` for help.

+> [NOTE]
+> The `run_eval.sh` script in the project root runs the sample alert translation shown above and the evaluation pipeline described below.
+> You must set the `HF_TOKEN` environment variable in the script.

 ### Downloading Models

 The **Llama 3.2 1B Instruct** model is downloaded automatically from Hugging Face to the `models` directory.